SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   target: Each enemy in the cube
   effects:
   - name: Effect
-    effect: The blackguard makes a Zweihander attack against each enemy in the area, making one power roll against all targets.
-Additionally, each ally within 5 squares of the area can make a [[Free Strike|free strike]] against any enemy in the area.
+    effect: The blackguard uses their Zweihander Swing ability against each enemy in the area.
+Each ally within 5 squares of the area can make a [[Free Strike|free strike]] against any enemy in the area.

 ```